g2p/blocks/README.md

 Don't forget to update `/etc/fstab` (no change is needed if filesystems are mounted by uuid).
 If necessary, rebuild the grub config (grub2 needs to install some modules to boot to LVM directly) and your initramfs.

+# Usage (bcache conversion)

+    blocks --help
+    blocks to-bcache --help
+    sudo blocks to-bcache /dev/sdaN
+    # Or
+    sudo blocks to-bcache /dev/VG/LV

+When converting to bcache, keep in mind you need the development kernel given above.
+If you convert your root filesystem, you need to re-run update-initramfs after installing bcache-tools from the above link.
+Finally, when converting your root filesystem from a logical volume, make sure grub.cfg doesn't reference the root filesystem using its volume path in the kernel command-line.  `root=UUID=<UUID>` works, and `root=/dev/bcache0` will also work if you have a single bcache volume.